leghort/dauntless-builder/CONTRIBUTING.md

 # First we need to install yarn via:
 npm install -g yarn

-# For development you'll also need a web server, I recommend http-serve
-npm install -g http-serve

 # Install/update all dependencies via
 yarn

-# You have to bootstrap stuff once, this will create symlinks to make stuff easier
-yarn bootstrap

-# And then finally build the assets with
+# If it's a clean install or there were changes to data in the last pull you'll need to do a full build once
 yarn build

+# Then rebuilding assets can be done with
+yarn build-dev

-# Optional: You can also watch/build data...
+# Optional: you can also watch/build data...
 # yarn build-dev --watch

 # Next run your webserver via
-http-serve
+yarn dev
 ```

-Done, you have a version of this app running on whatever port http-serve decided to run on (usually :8080).
+Done, you have a version of this app running on localhost:4000.

 ## Updates to .map/vX.json